“My passion is working with students; my purpose is equity in higher education”

-I believe there is an exhaustion that comes with having discussions around diversity, equity, and inclusion, especially for Black, Indigenous, and women in Engineering.
+I believe there is an exhaustion that comes with having discussions around diversity, equity, and inclusion, especially for Black, Indigenous, and women.
 So I consider it a part of my job (regardless of my title or position) as a highly educated cisgender male, who acknowledges that I can sometimes pass for white, to engage in discussions around DEI.
 I believe I have the duty to use my privilege to help academic communities unpack some of the issues that exist around DEI work, especially equity work, and help the community have some honest conversations around power and privilege and help them work through them.
 And here’s the thing… those are hard conversations to have because they involve “truth-telling”.

 “In academia, especially for university leaders, truth-telling is difficult to say and harder to hear, especially when it comes from the most marginalized voices.”

 For academic leaders, I believe Truth-telling involves looking into a mirror and acknowledging:

 - In some cases, we don’t even know where to begin to repair our relationships with the very people we have marginalized.

 I believe if DEI is what an institution REALLY wants and it is something it REALLY is striving for, then we need to be ready to engage in that reflection and conversation, and I believe its important to work with students, faculty, staff, and community partners to be ready and willing to engage in those conversations with me.